palm trees silhouette at sunset drawing in sketchbook by brianna eisman artsy drawings

 Some words to describe art are different for artists versus non artists.
 For example, saying a work is impressionistic could mean in reference to the impressionism painting style of the 19th century.
 In contrast, impressionistic could represent the work’s capability in leaving an impression, or a lasting memory, on the viewer.

 Learning art history is a great method to improve your art lingo.
 For instance, maybe learn how the difference between modern and contemporary, and how in the art world, they are not synonymous.
+If you are curious about which art style best matches your artwork, check out this quiz!

 The terms ‘modern art’ and ‘contemporary art’ are easily confused, but each refers to its own distinct period in art history,” according to Rosie Lesso of The Collector